-The following summary of the principal terms of the instruments governing our material indebtedness does not purport to be a complete description of all of the terms of these instruments and may not contain all of the information that may be important to prospective investors.
-Investors should read the consolidated financial information contained elsewhere is this offering memorandum for additional information about our indebtedness.
+The following summary of the principal terms of the instruments governing our material indebtedness does not purport to be a complete description of all of the terms of these instruments.
+You should read the consolidated financial information contained elsewhere is this document for additional information about our indebtedness.

 As of September 30, 2011, our total bank indebtedness was RMB7,407.2 million (US\$1,161.4 million).
-Our total bank indebtedness comprises on-shore borrowings that are accounted for as RMB borrowings, as well as off-shore U.S. dollar borrowings.
+Our total bank indebtedness comprises on-shore borrowings that are accounted for as RMB borrowings, as well as offshore U.S. dollar borrowings.